The text given in this section borrows some explanations and code examples from the -- Java Tutorial.

 }

-An interface can be used as a type e.g., DrivableVechile dv = new CarModelX();
+An interface can be used as a type e.g., DrivableVechile dv = new CarModelX();.

-Interfaces can inherit from other interfaces using the extends
+Interfaces can inherit from other interfaces using the extends keyword, similar to a class inheriting another.

-Here is an interface named SelfDrivableVehicle
+Here is an interface named SelfDrivableVehicle that inherits the DrivableVehicle interface.

 public interface SelfDrivableVehicle extends DrivableVehicle {